weyh/auto-tinder/README.md

 # Auto tinder

-The goal of this project is to automate the tedious task to swiping.
+The goal of this project is to automate the tedious task of swiping.
 It should work with all dating apps on android that has a swipe feature.

 ## An apology